ohmtal/ElfScript/docu/CountingToOneBillion.md

 time /opt/ElfScript/HelloElf --script counter.elf

 (*4) After some time (10 min or so) i started working with the pc.
 I had to cancel

+(*5) ChaiScript tested with a modified main.cpp in scriptFlux using chai->eval.

 # II.
 For loop test counting to one billion (1000000000) and output %